Mahni

-Bhakkar was founded probably towards the end of the fifteenth century by a body of colonists from Dera Ismail Khan The Bhakkar was found by Syed ABSAR Shah who came from the city of Bokhara from Russia.

 Mahni is a dry desert with little vegetation and mostly thorny bushes over a breadth of 70 miles.
 The land is arid and depends upon the weather conditions.
-They cultivate grains only.
+Only grains are cultivated.

 The people mutually share a living tradition of values.

 There are many different kinds of castes in Mahni village.
-The karlu caste is considered as the main caste of the village.
-Other casts are Bhidwal, Kachela, Bhular, Bhatti, Nai, Dirkhan, Syed, and Cheena, etc.
+The Karloo caste is considered as the main caste of the village.
+Other castes include Kachela, Bhular, Bhatti, Bhidwal, Nai, Dirkhan, Syed, and Cheena, to name a few.